angelromarco04/MyNotes/CS/OS/data/25_scheduling.md

 ```

 ---
-## Non-Preemptive Static Priority
+## Static Priority

 - The `ready` queue is a priority queue.
-- Each process have a priority assigned (lower the integer higher the priority).
+- Each process have a priority assigned
+	- The priority is a constant integer.
+	- Usually, the lower the integer the higher the priority.
 - The process with highest priority is assigned to the `running` state.
 	- If there is a tie, usually choose by arrival time.
+- Two types:
+	- Non-Preemptive static priority
-- The `running` process cannot be interrupted nor removed (non-preemptive).
+		- The `running` process cannot be interrupted nor removed.

----
-## Preemptive Static Priority
+	- Preemptive static priority
+		- If a pro

 ---